 - Availability during the entire length of the selected module

 - Participation in all training opportunities provided by CPLED Alberta

 An LGF’s weekly time commitment can be 10–20 hrs/week, including providing assignment feedback.
 Current pay is $950/module.

 Selected LGFs also grade the final submissions (competency evaluations) for each online module.
 CPLED Alberta selects qualified LGFs to grade approximately 30–40 competency evaluations at the end of each module.
 Training is provided and evaluators are currently paid $35 per competency evaluation.

-If you would like to get involved with the face-to-face sessions, please complete the application form below.
+*Please note that all of our 2019/20 online LGF and LGE positions have been filled.
+However, if you would like to get involved with the face-to-face sessions, please complete the application form below.